CyclotronResearchCentre/quiQI_simulations/README.md

 1. when calculating the WLS solution of the GLM, the residuals are not mean centred anymore.
 Is that an issue?
 2. which components should be used for the modelling of the variance-covariance matrix?
 And do the rescaling and/or setting the minimal value of each component to zero matter?
 3. what about the positivity constraints on covariance parameters in ReML?
+4. what is the model linking the quality index (QI) and the individual signal?

 ### Answers?